This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

 A classic example, the principle is to distribute runtime variables to compile-time constants through multiple branch judgments.
-Implement accessing elements in tuple based on runtime index.
-Note: A more efficient method here is to generate a function pointer array at compile time and then jump directly based on the index, but this is just for demonstration, so don’t worry too much.
+This achieves accessing elements in a tuple based on a runtime index.
+Note: A more efficient way here would be to generate an array of function pointers at compile time and then jump directly based on the index, but this is just for demonstration, don’t dwell on it too much.

 std::cout << std::get<0>(tuple) << std::endl;